Serenali-1108/486-Final-Project/README.md

 **Step 2.
 Hyperparameter Tuning**

-1. Logistic Regression
+*1. Logistic Regression*:

-Run `tuning_scripts/sample_log_reg.py` to use grid search and cross validation on sampled dataset (0.01_twitter.csv) to find best parameters for logistic regression.
+Run tuning_script `sample_log_reg.py` to use grid search and cross validation on sampled dataset (0.01_twitter.csv) to find best parameters for logistic regression.
 Best parameters are printed.

-2. SVM
+*2. SVM*:

-Run `tuning_scripts/sample_svm.py` to use grid search and cross validation on sampled dataset (0.01_twitter.csv) to find best parameters for SVM.
+Run tuning_script `sample_svm.py` to use grid search and cross validation on sampled dataset (0.01_twitter.csv) to find best parameters for SVM.
 Best parameters are printed.

 **Step 3.
 Model training and testing**

-1. Logistic Regression
+*1. Logistic Regression*:

 Run `logistic_reg.py` using best parameters from step 2 to train a LR classifier on 80% of entire data and test on 20%.
 Classification report is printed and prediction output saved to `log_reg_output.csv`.

-2. LinearSVM
+*2. LinearSVM*:

 Run `linear_svm.py` using best parameters from step 2 to train a linear SVM classifier on 80% of entire data and test on 20%.
 Classification report is printed and prediction output saved to `linear_svm_output.csv`.

-3. Neural Network
+*3. Neural Network*:

 i.
 Run `nn_train.py` to train a neural network on 80% of entire data. ii.
 Run `nn_test.py` to test the neural network on 20% of entire data.
 Classification report is printed and prediction output saved to `nn_output.csv`.